Team Selection Guidelines

 By Board approval, the USTA Senior International Selection Committee has extended and revised the eligibility requirement and timelines as follows:

-Approved the relaxation of the eligibility requirements for 2020 (for Young-Seniors and Super-Seniors ONLY) and 2021, and expands the 12-month Category 1 requirement to 24 months, and
+Approved the relaxation of the eligibility requirements for 2021, and expands the 12-month Category 1 requirement to 24 months, and

-Approved that participation in one Category 2 or Super Category 2 event within the last 12 months would also satisfy the eligibility requirement for Team Cup selection for 2020 and 2021.
+Approved that participation in one Category 2 or Super Category 2 event within the last 12 months would also satisfy the eligibility requirement for Team Cup selection for 2021.

 The following are the 2020 ITF Young Senior, Senior, & Super Senior World Championship Team USA player selection guidelines: